 Ah, how nice it would be if we could just live a life of leisure.
 We’d wake up at our pleasure, spend time with our friends and hobbies, and all-around have a blissful existence.
 But of course, this is the real world — and unless you want to be left seriously behind, you need to work.
 It’s recommended that you don’t take your job too seriously, however, because they can sometimes have a detrimental effect on our health.
-This takes two forms: it can be stress-related if you have a tough job.
-Or it can be physical related, such as when your job involves using your body (see: construction and the like).
+This takes two forms: it can be stress-related if you have a tough job or are struggling with finances (see our money saving tips for families).

 It’s not only that your job affects your health in a direct way, either.
 The nature of work in the 21st century means that our health suffers.
 For example, if you work in an office, then you likely spend too much of your time sitting down.
 You wake up, drive to the office, and then sit for seven hours.
 It’s just not a lifestyle that’s active enough; it doesn’t push you towards good health.
 If this is your lifestyle, look at mixing it up by cycling to work, or even going for a walk on your lunch break.
 It’ll all help.